yasufadhili/jawt/jawt-docs/docs/jml/index.md

-# JML Overview
+# JML: The Language of JAWT

-**JML is the heart of JAWT development.** It's a declarative language that combines structural clarity with the programming power of TypeScript, designed specifically for building modern web applications.
+**JML is the language you'll be speaking when you build with JAWT.** I designed it to be a declarative language that gets out of your way, mixing the structural clarity of markup with the power of TypeScript.

-## What Makes JML Special
+## What's the Big Deal with JML?

-Think of JML as a blueprint language for your applications.
-JML lets you describe what your application should be rather than how to build it piece by piece.
+Think of JML as a way to write blueprints for your app.
+Instead of telling the browser *how* to draw everything step-by-step, you just describe *what* you want the final thing to look like.

-### The Two Pillars of JML
+### The Two Flavours of JML

-JML is built around two core document types, each serving a distinct purpose:
+JML has two main "document types," each with a specific job:

-1. **Pages** — The foundations of your application
+1.  **Pages** — The main canvases for your application.
-2. **Components** — The reusable building blocks
+2.  **Components** — The reusable Lego bricks you build with.

-This separation is like having specialised tools in a workshop: pages handle structure and routing, whilst components provide reusable functionality and interactivity.
+This separation keeps things clean.
+Pages handle the overall structure and routing, while components handle the interactive bits and pieces.

-## Language Philosophy

-### Declarative by Design

-JML embraces a declarative approach where you describe the desired outcome rather than the steps to achieve it:
+## The Philosophy: Declarative First

+JML is all about being declarative.
+You describe the end result, not the process.

 ```jml
 // You describe WHAT you want
 Card {
     title: "Welcome"
     style: "bg-white shadow-lg rounded-lg p-6"

     Text {
         content: "Hello, world!"
         style: "text-gray-700"